 Contact Dr. McFate

-Dr. Sean McFate is a foreign policy expert, author and novelist.
-He is a Senior Fellow at the Atlantic Council, a Washington DC think tank, and a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.
-Additionally, he serves as an Advisor to Oxford University’s Centre for Technology and Global Affairs.
+Dr. Sean McFate is an expert on 21st century war and international relations.
+He is a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.
+Additionally, he is a Senior Fellow at the Atlantic Council, a Washington DC think tank, and an Advisor to Oxford University’s Centre for Technology and Global Affairs.

 McFate’s career began as a paratrooper and officer in the U.S. Army’s 82nd Airborne Division.
 He served under Stan McChrystal and David Petraeus, and graduated from elite training programs, such as Jungle Warfare School in Panama.
 He was also a Jump Master.